blakgeek/cordova-plugin-firebase-auth-google/README.md

 window.addEventListener('signinfailure', function (event) {

     console.error('Oh snap');
-    // the detail property will contain the error details (code, message and optionally the domain if the sign failed
+    // the detail property will contain the error details
+    // (code, message and optionally the domain)
-    // because domain was not in the allowDomain list) console.error(event.detail)
+    // domain is included if the domain of user's email was not in the allowDomain list console.error(event.detail)
 }, false);

+// sign in by showing a UI
 fbAuth.signIn();

+// attempt to sign in without a UI (silently) fbAuth.signIn(true);
 ```

 ## How do I sign out?